-Without qualifying our opinion, we draw attention to the following matters related to Emphasis of Matter included in the audit report issued on the consolidated financial statements of Holding Company, a subsidiary company of the Holding Company, on matters which are relevant to our opinion on the consolidated financial statements of the Group, and reproduced by us as under
+Without qualifying our opinion, we draw attention to the following matters related to Emphasis of Matter included in the audit report issued on the consolidated financial statements of Holding Company, a subsidiary Company of the Holding Company, on matters which are relevant to our opinion on the consolidated financial statements of the Group, and reproduced by us as under

-- a) We draw attention to Note no 6(a)(i) & (a)(ii) relating to recoverability of an amount of ₹235.77 crores as at March 31, 2020 under trade receivables in respect of contract revenue where the Company has received arbitration awards in its favour in respect of which the client has preferred an appeal for setting aside the said arbitration awards, recognition of claims while evaluating the jobs of ₹7.56 crores where the Company is confident of recovery.
+- a) We draw attention to Note no 6 (a) (i)&(ii) of the Financial Statement relating to recoverability of an amount of ₹151.17 crores as at March 31, 2021 under trade receivables in respect of contract revenue where the Company has received arbitration awards in its favour in respect of which the client has preferred an appeal for setting aside the said arbitration awards, recognition of claims while evaluating the jobs of ₹ 7.56 crores where the Company is confident of recovery.
 The recoverability is dependent upon the final outcome of the appeals & negotiations getting resolved in favour of the company. - b) We draw attention to Note 6(a)(iv) relating to the projects of real estate sector where the exposure is ₹ 44.51 crores.
-The management is confident of ultimate recovery of the amounts and we have relied on the management assertions of recoverability. - c) In respect of Subsidiary Ansaldo Caldaie Boilers India Pvt Ltd the auditors' have carried a paragraph relating to Emphasis of Matter which is extracted from the Independent Auditors' Report of the respective component detailed below:
+The management is confident of ultimate recovery of the amounts and we have relied on the management assertions of recoverability.